 So far, Nearby Share worked really well for me and it makes transferring big files to other Android devices so much easier.
 It’s a bit of shame that unlike with phones, there aren’t too many powerful Android tablets out there to make a phone-tablet workflow a tempting proposition.
 It’s basically only Samsung that offers a tablet with flagship specs for video editing these days.
 The biggest shortcoming for me though is that it’s currently only available between Android devices and doesn’t build a bridge to desktop/laptop computers or iOS.
 This isn’t exactly a surprise.
 While Apple produces both mobile and desktop/laptop hardware with their own software, Google doesn’t really.
 “Laptops” is debatable because Google has Chromebook devices like the Pixelbook / Pixelbook Go and Nearby Share is supposed to roll out for their ChromeOS as well but I would assume most of us still associate “laptop” with devices running Windows, Linux or macOS.
 There’s actual hope though: Google is apparently planning to make Nearby Share part of its Chrome Browser and thereby opening up a whole new sharing world with the option to share to iOS, macOS, Windows and Linux.
 And even in its current state, Nearby Share can be very helpful in many situations, for instance when having multiple phoneographers in the field and you want to collect the footage on one device afterwards for editing or if as a journalist you talk to a person that filmed something interesting on his/her phone and wants to share it with you.

 Does your Android device have Nearby Share?
 Have you used it already?
 How does it work for you?
 Let me know in the comments or hit me up on the Twitter @smartfilming.
 You might also want to have a look at Google’s own blog post about Nearby Share.
-If you like this blog, please consider subscribing to my Telegram Newsletter which will notify you when new posts are released.
+If you like this blog, please consider subscribing to my Telegram Newsletter.
+You will be notified about new blog posts and receive the monthly Ten Takeaways Telegram newsletter including 10 interesting things that happened in the world of mobile video in the last four weeks.

 For an overview of all my blog posts click here.